In business, one of the toughest challenges is to build strategies to outclass your competitors.

 This is the splendor of this game.

-The trick to tap into this is via competitive intelligence.
+The trick to tapping into this is via competitive intelligence.

-Competitive intelligence or corporate intelligence is all about garnering and analyzing information of your competitors to your business advantage.
+Competitive intelligence or corporate intelligence is all about garnering and analyzing information about your competitors to your business advantage.

 It contains actionable information from diverse sources collected ethically.